HanadaLee/ngx_http_server_redirect_module/README.md

-change_server
+ngx_http_server_redirect_module
 =============

-Nginx module which change server name in one request
+Nginx module which redirect server name in one request

 ## Directives

-Syntax: **change_server**
+Syntax: **server_redirect**

 Default: `none`

 Context: `location, if location`

-Description: `If it is set 'change_server', request will be redirect to new_server_name in conf.
+Description: `If it is set 'server_redirect', request will be redirect to new_server_name in conf.
 If new_server_name is not found, it will be processed in default server name.`

 ###Example
+http {
 	server {
 		listen       80;
 		server_name  localhost;
 		location / {
-			change_server new;
+			server_redirect new;
 		}
 	}